10 Master CCNA Examination Questions for 2025 Success

 Breakdown:

-- Administrative Distance (AD): This is the core concept being tested.
-AD is an integer value from 0 to 255 that Cisco routers use to determine the trustworthiness of a routing information source.
-A lower AD value indicates a more trustworthy source and is always preferred.
+- Administrative Distance (AD): This integer value from 0 to 255 ranks the reliability of a routing source.
+A lower value indicates a more trusted source and is always the preferred choice for the routing table.

-- EIGRP's AD: The default administrative distance for internal EIGRP routes is 90.
+- EIGRP's AD: The standard administrative distance for internal EIGRP routes is 90.
+This value makes it more preferable than most other interior gateway protocols.

-- OSPF's AD: The default administrative distance for OSPF routes is 110.
+- OSPF's AD: The standard administrative distance for OSPF routes is 110.
+While OSPF is widely used, Cisco hardware treats it as less reliable than EIGRP by default.

-- Conclusion: Since 90 is lower than 110, the router will trust the EIGRP-learned route more and install it in the routing table, discarding the OSPF route for that same destination (unless specific policy routing or redistribution is configured).
+- Conclusion: Since 90 is less than 110, the router trusts the EIGRP-learned route more.
+It installs the EIGRP path in the routing table and ignores the OSPF route for that specific destination.

 Actionable Study Tips

-- Memorize Administrative Distances: Create flashcards specifically for AD values.
-You must know the defaults for directly connected networks (0), static routes (1), EIGRP (90), OSPF (110), RIP (120), and external EIGRP (170) without hesitation.
+- Memorize Administrative Distances: Use flashcards for AD values.
+You must recall the defaults for connected networks (0), static routes (1), EIGRP (90), OSPF (110), RIP (120), and external EIGRP (170) without pausing.
+Knowing these numbers is vital for interpreting routing tables.

-Reflection Prompt: If you had to choose between OSPF and EIGRP for a large enterprise network with diverse vendor equipment (not just Cisco), which would you lean towards and why?
+Reflection Prompt: If you had to choose between OSPF and EIGRP for a large network with equipment from many different vendors, which would you pick and why?
 What are the key considerations for such a decision in a multi-vendor environment, similar to what you might encounter in a large Azure deployment?

 4. VLAN Configuration and Inter-VLAN Routing